gsjoy24/getback-client/README.md

 - client-live: <http://getback.vercel.app/>
 - backend-live: <https://lost-and-found-server-joy.vercel.app/>

-admin - there is no dashboard right now. but all apis create already created on the server.
+admin - there is no dashboard right now. but all apis are already created on the server.

 - email : <gour.joy24@gmail.com>
 - password : SuperAdmin0